purabtpatel/Road-To-Success/Documents/DhruvilKansara.md

 11/24 did nothing cuz thanksgiving duh

 Had meeting about progress.
 With the help of mike we have a gorgeous login and registration functionality

+Did a bunch of merges.
+We've got a good looking landing page and functionalities.
+Tom and Sergio have told me to step back and relax and let them put finishing touches instead of me worrying for a day.